-Endometrial cancer is a serious risk for women who have had increased estrogen exposure, whether through hormone replacement therapy, or from other sources—including xenoestrogens.
-Research at the University of California at Berkley showed that DIM had a definite antitumor effect on endometrial cancer cells.
-Additionally, DIM may also prevent cervical cancer in women infected with the human papilloma virus, commonly known as HPV.
+Endometrial cancer is a serious risk for women who have had increased estrogen exposure, whether through hormone replacement therapy, or from other sources, including xenoestrogens.
+Research at the University of California at Berkley showed that DIM had a definite anti-tumor effect on endometrial cancer cells.

 Curcumin is Critical for Detoxification

-Curcumin enhances the detoxification enzymes (superoxide dismutase and glutathione peroxidase), making it easier for the body to rid itself of toxic xenoestrogens that can actually make it more difficult for the liver to cleanse the body.
-As an anti-inflammatory and antioxidant, curcumin protects your liver cells from damage as it processes these toxins.
+Curcumin enhances detoxification enzymes—superoxide dismutase and glutathione peroxidase—and makes it easier for your body to rid itself of toxic xenoestrogens—those harmful estrogen mimics that can come from environmental pollution.
+And, since curcumin is a strong anti-inflammatory and antioxidant, it protects the liver as it processes these toxins, too.

-Along a similar line, grape seed also eases the ups and downs of blood sugar, and can stop the accumulation of fat cells.
-That’s not just good for your weight, but for your hormone balance as well: fat cells are known to be harbors of hormones, and have been considered by some researchers as a hormone producing organ of its own.
+Grape seed extract also eases the ups and downs of blood sugar and may stop additional fat cells from developing.
+That’s not just good for your weight, but for your hormone balance as well: fat cells are known to be storehouses of hormones.

-Grape seed extract inhibits aromatase, an enzyme that converts androgen into estrogen and is implicated in a number of critical health conditions, including breast cancer.
-Leading research shows that grape seed extract’s ability to inhibit aromatase may offer an alternative for preventing or treating endometriosis, a condition that causes irregular menstrual cycles, pain, and possibly infertility, which is typically very resistant to conventional therapy.
+Grape seed extract partially inhibits aromatase, an enzyme that converts androgen into estrogen and is implicated in many risks to health, including breast cancer.
+Leading research shows that grape seed extract’s ability to modulate aromatase may also prevent or treat endometriosis, and the irregular menstrual cycles, pain, and potential infertility of the condition, which is typically very resistant to conventional therapy.

-The grape seed extract that I think is best is a French grape seed extract with low-molecular weight oligomeric proanthocyanins (OPCs) that are well absorbed.
+The grape seed extract that I prefer is a French grape seed extract with low-molecular weight oligomeric proanthocyanidins (OPCs) that are well absorbed.
 For many years, the perception of grape seed extract has suffered due to poorly produced ingredients with high tannin content that was neither absorbed well nor provided any of the results people expected.
 It truly pays to get the best in grape seed extracts.

-To guard against hormonally-related cancer, stop PMS and perimenopause symptoms, and assure estrogen stays in its healthy form, I recommend curcumin, French grape seed extract, and DIM taken 1-2 times daily.
+To guard against hormonally-related cancer, stop PMS and perimenopause symptoms, and ensure estrogen stays in its healthy form, I recommend curcumin, French grape seed extract, and DIM taken 1-2 times daily.